mewm/laravel-elastic-stack-cls-docker/readme.md

-# Centralised logging system using Laravel with Elastic Stack.
+# Centralised Logging System for Laravel in an ElasticStack.
 Wired up with docker-compose

 This repository contains the code I did in the live demo at the Copenhagen Laravel Meetup http://www.meetup.com/Copenhagen-Laravel-Meetup/events/231241447/ hosted at Tattoodo